Lorena-Avelyn/Module-2/Functions: Modulo Calculator.md

-# Functions in Python: Modulo Calculator
+# 2b.Functions in Python: Modulo Calculator

 ## 🎯 Aim
 To write a Python program that defines a function which accepts two values and returns their **modulo** using the `%` operator.